North Korean leader reaffirms support for Russia's war in Ukraine in talks with top official

 North Korean and Russian state media said Kim and Shoigu discussed various issues, including Russia's war in Ukraine, Moscow's dialogues with the Trump administration and the security situation on the Korean Peninsula.
 They reaffirmed the willingness of the two countries' leaders to "unconditionally" uphold a major mutual defense treaty reached at a summit last year in Pyongyang, which pledges mutual assistance if either country faces aggression, according to the reports.

-North Korea’s official Korean Central News Agency said Kim during the meeting reaffirmed his willingness to “invariably support Russia in the struggle for defending the national sovereignty, territorial integrity and security interests.”
+North Korea’s official Korean Central News Agency said Kim during the meeting said his government will “invariably support Russia in the struggle for defending the national sovereignty, territorial integrity and security interests.”

 Shoigu conveyed a message from Russian President Vladimir Putin, who extended his greetings to Kim and vowed to give "utmost attention" to implementing agreements reached in their recent summits.
 He expressed gratitude for North Korea's "solidarity with Russia's position on all critical geopolitical issues, particularly on the Ukrainian issue," according to his televised comments.